awarsamejr/arsenal-fixture-widget/README.md

 ## Why This Program Was Created ❓

 As an Arsenal fan ❤️⚪️🔴, staying updated with the team's fixtures can be both exciting 🎉 and challenging 😅.
 This widget provides an easy and elegant way to track Arsenal's matches 🏟️ without relying on websites 🌍 or apps 📱.
-The aim was to build a widget that delivers real-time ⚡ updates, lets you search by opponents, and refreshes data seamlessly.
+The aim was to build my own "widget" that delivers real-time fixture updates, lets you search by opponents, and refreshes data seamlessly.

 ## Features ✨